Udon Noodle Soup

 Add noodles to your serving bowl, be generous.
 Ladle and pour some soup and veggies on the noodles, cut the egg in half vertically and place it in the bowl.

-Let’s look at a closeup of this udon soup.
-The taste of the combination of ingredients are outstanding and delicious.
+Let’s look at a close-up of this easy udon soup.
+The taste of the combination of ingredients is outstanding and delicious.

 Doesn’t that egg look perfect?